FormidableLabs/victory/docs/src/content/docs/victory-line.md

 `type: { parent: object, data: object, labels: object }`

 `VictoryLine` uses the standard `style` prop.
 [Read about it here](/docs/common-props#style)

+*note:* Since `VictoryLine` renders a single element to represent an entire dataset, it is not possible to use functional styles to change the style of the line as a function of individual `datum`.
+Instead, try using [gradient fills](/docs/faq/#how-can-i-use-gradient-fills-in-victory) for styling continuous data.

 _default (provided by default theme):_ See [grayscale theme][] for more detail